Ricardosgeral/relier/README.md

 The graphical user interface (GUI) runs on a [*Nextion*](https://nextion.itead.cc/) smart touchscreen, also referred as an *HMI - Human Machine Interface*.
-Note that, it does not work like typical TFT or HDMI monitors.
+Note that, this device does not work like typical TFT or HDMI monitors.
 A code needs to be developed and uploaded to the device using a Micro SD card.
 The connection between *Nextion device* and the *Raspberry Pi* is made via [*Serial UART*](https://www.allaboutcircuits.com/technical-articles/back-to-basics-the-universal-asynchronous-receiver-transmitter-uart/),